 Milwaukee Public Library – Socialist History Geocache

 Geocaches have been removed for the winter.
-They will be replaced in the spring.
+They will be replaced in 2021.
+Watch this page for updates.

 Looking for a fun, self-paced family activity that also tells some stories about Milwaukee’s past?
 Join us for a geocache highlighting some of our Socialist history!
 Learn a few facts about Milwaukee’s Socialist Party and politicians, including an iconic landmark, and find some treasures along the way!

 A geocache is similar to an outdoor scavenger hunt using GPS coordinates.
 Small waterproof containers are hidden outdoors.
 Players seek them out using clues and a GPS-enabled device or app.
 In each geocache, there is a log sheet, coordinates for the next geocache, and some information on the specific location’s history with Milwaukee’s socialists.

 Some tips for Geocaching: